-Jim Crow, on the other hand, Jim Crow — and the racialist foundation upon which it was erected — was America’s original sin: we invented it and allowed it to take root in spite of (or, arguably, as an excuse for disregarding) our founding creed of human liberty; we took far longer than we should have to rid ourselves of it – longer, indeed, than we did to rid ourselves of slavery, itself; and we yet suffer its furtive vestiges and endure its execrable repercussions more than sixty years after it was officially and formally consigned to the ash-heap.
+On the other hand, Jim Crow — and the racialist foundation upon which it was erected — was America’s original sin: we invented it and allowed it to take root in spite of (or, arguably, as an excuse for disregarding) our founding creed of human liberty; we took far longer than we should have to rid ourselves of it – longer, indeed, than we did to rid ourselves of slavery, itself; and we yet suffer its furtive vestiges and endure its execrable repercussions more than sixty years after it was officially and formally consigned to the ash-heap.

 The racial disparities and animosities we see now around us are the legacy not of slavery, per se, but of that home-grown racialism.
 A newly-freed black slave was not inherently and significantly worse off than an equally landless, equally uneducated, and equally destitute white sharecropper or backwoodsman.
 The 155 years – 7 or 8 generations – since that freedom was declared should have provided ample time and equivalent opportunity for the descendants of both to better their lots.

 But the former slave’s condition, and that of his descendants, was petrified into permanence by a racially demarcated cultural isolation, social disdain, economic restraint, and political repression that was enforced over generations through coercive state power.
 And, when we finally repudiated that power, we nonetheless failed to address its cultural, social, economic, and political legacies in ways that were effective, rather than merely aspirational, and that were galvanizing rather than condescending.

 That is America’s sin and America’s shame.